 While the risk of spreading COVID-19 is lower when at least one individual is wearing a mask, the probability is lowest (70 percent-plus less likely) when both (or all) parties are wearing masks while practicing physical distancing.

 No, wearing a mask does not have any consequential effects on respiration or lead to inhaling toxic levels of CO2.
 This was proven in a study conducted by members from the National Personal Protective Technology Laboratory, National Institute for Occupational Safety and Health and Centers for Disease Control and Prevention.

 First and foremost, masks protect others — especially the vulnerable.
-In addition, during the peak of COVID-19 in Michigan this spring, millions of workers were laid off or out of work entirely.
+In addition, during the peak of COVID-19 in Michigan, millions of workers were laid off or out of work entirely.
 Many businesses have not survived.
 Experts, including Goldman Sachs and Stanford’s Institute for Economic Policy Research, predict that consistent and widespread mask wearing could significantly reduce further spread and help avoid a second wave during which businesses would have to close again.
 Mask wearing is critical for the health of both our people and our economy.

 Choosing a Mask

 - Does not have a valve or other openings in it